Do visitors to Canada need health insurance?

 Who can travel to Canada?

-Permanent residents (also known as “PR”) of Canada require a valid PR card when travelling to Canada by public transit (plane, train, bus or boat) or transiting through a Canadian airport.
+Permanent residents (also known as “PR”) of Canada require a valid PR card when travelling to Canada by public transit (plane, train, bus, or boat) or transiting through a Canadian airport.
 Please visit the Government of Canada website to find out more about travelling to Canada with PR status.

 What are the visa requirements for Canada?

-A visitor visa (also called a temporary resident visa) is an official document to be included with your passport that shows you meet the requirements needed to enter Canada.
+A visitor visa (also called a Temporary Resident Visa) is an official document to be included with your passport that shows you meet the requirements needed to enter Canada.

 - the type of travel document you plan to travel with